Arlington Historical Society

 Impact Statement

-In 2024, over 400 babies and toddlers from economically vulnerable families were enrolled in our cornerstone program READ With Me, allowing their families to choose and receive a new, quality, age-appropriate, culturally relevant book every month.
+In 2025, over 500 babies and toddlers from economically vulnerable families participated in our cornerstone program READ With Me, allowing their families to choose and receive a new, quality, age-appropriate, culturally relevant book every month.
+Our 2024 parent survey indicated:

 One family’s story